-As at November 30, 2021, the Company held cash of \$56,778 and had a working capital deficiency of \$626,529.
-During the year ended November 30, 2021, net cash used in operating activities was \$255,227.
-Net cash provided by financing activities consisted of proceeds from private placement of \$486,326, \$150,000 promissory note proceeds, offset by repayment of loan payable of \$200,000 and repayment of due to related parties of \$200,000 as a part of debt settlement.
-The Company received proceeds of \$27,091 from disposition of marketable securities and invested \$77,102 in joint venture as part of investing activities.
+As at November 30, 2022, the Company held cash of \$682,261 and had a working capital of \$476,589.
+During the year ended November 30, 2022, net cash used in operating activities was \$541,453.
+Net cash provided by financing activities consisted of proceeds from shares issued (net of share issue costs) of \$1,383,649, offset by loan repayments of \$150,000.
+The Company invested \$66,713 in joint venture as part of investing activities.
 The Company needs to complete additional financings in order to maintain its current activity levels and to fund ongoing operations.
 There can be no assurance that financing, whether debt or equity, will always be available to the Company in the future.

-As at November 30, 2021, the Company had not yet achieved profitable operations and had an accumulated deficit of \$29,171,214 since inception.
+As at November 30, 2022, the Company had not yet achieved profitable operations and had an accumulated deficit of \$29,451,539 since inception.
 The consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 Management believes that a future sale of properties in this area is possible and that a sale, after costs and taxes, would result in liquidity to the Company.
 The consolidated financial statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business.
 Such adjustments could be material.

 Historically the Company has financed its operations primarily through equity issuances and through loans from directors and officers and has no regular source of revenue or cash flow.
-The Company currently has insufficient cash to fund its operations for the next twelve months.
 The Company is dependent upon its ability to obtain the necessary financing to generate enough cash and cash equivalents, in the short and long term to meet its obligations as they become due and finance its exploration programs.
 Since February 2020, the coronavirus ("COVID-19) has threatened a slowdown in the global economy and caused volatility in the global financial markets.
-While the full impact of COVID-19 on the global economy is uncertain, rapid spread of COVID-19 may have an adverse effect on the Company's financial position, results of operations and cash flows in future periods.
+The Company's business financial condition and results of operations may be further negatively affected by economic and other consequences from Russia's military action against Ukraine and the sanctions imposed in response to that action in late February 2022.
+While the Company expects any direct impacts of the pandemic and the war in Ukraine to the business to be limited, the indirect impacts on the economy could negatively affect the business and may make it more difficult to raise equity or debt financing.
 The outcome of these matters cannot be predicted at this time.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.
 The above factors indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.